bwohlberg/sporco/docs/source/install.rst

    bin/sporco_get_images --libdest

+after setting the ``PYTHONPATH`` environment variable as described in :ref:`example-scripts-section`.
 To download the images as part of a package that has already been installed, do

 ::